gemrb/gemrb.github.io/Media.md

 title: Screenshots and videos
 ---

+TODO: figure out layout, use smaller images.

+# Screenshots

 Here are some screenshots of gemrb running Infinity Engine games.

-# Screenshots

 ## Baldur's Gate 2